zetaops/zengine/README.rst

 ========

-ZEngine is a easy to use BPMN workflow engine  based on SpiffWorkflow.
+ZEngine is a workflow based web framework.